 In many applications and use cases, SSDs offer significantly more performance with lower energy and space costs for businesses.
 For consumers, SSDs offer significantly faster boot speeds and load times, as well as a more rugged device when needed.
 Also, flash technology:

 Seagate has been a major force in the development and industry adoption of SAS, SATA and SCSI storage interface protocols, command sets and the drives that implement them.
-For example, we led the industry to develop the new 12Gb/s SAS standard, which enables you to double your SAS bandwidth while leveraging existing SAS infrastructures and investments to optimize ROI.
+For example, we led the industry to develop the new 12Gb/s SAS standard, which enables you to double your SAS bandwidth while leveraging existing SAS infrastructures and investments to optimise ROI.

 From endurance and performance to security, Seagate has been actively driving industry efforts to enhance open standards for enterprise and client SSDs.
-Seagate actively works with JEDEC, the Storage Networking Industry Association (SNIA), the Trusted Computing Group (TCG), the Storage Performance Council (SPC), the National Institute of Standards and Technology, and many other standards and testing organizations.
+Seagate actively works with JEDEC, the Storage Networking Industry Association (SNIA), the Trusted Computing Group (TCG), the Storage Performance Council (SPC), the National Institute of Standards and Technology, and many other standards and testing organisations.

 Typical Seagate standards activities include: